fatimahmohaimeed/fatimahmohaimeed/README.md

  </div>

 <h1></h1>

-A full stack software developer with an information technology degree from Qassim University.
-Skilled and qualified in web development and UI designing with extensive knowledge of programming languages and frameworks.

-<h1></h1>

 - 🙋🏻‍♀️ I’m a full stack software developer with IT degree ,Skilled and qualified in **web development and UI designing**